Find Affordable College Courses

 New York, NY

-New York University did quite well in this year’s ranking of the best places for communication and journalism students to get a doctor’s degree.
-It came in at #7 on the list.
-Located in the large city of New York, NYU is a private not-for-profit school with a fairly large student population.
+New York University ranked #7 on this year’s Best Value Communication & Journalism Doctor’s Degree Schools in the Middle Atlantic Region list.
+Located in the large city of New York, NYU is a private not-for-profit school with a very large student population.

 Out-of-state tuition fees for graduate students at NYU are $38,206 per year.

-In addition to its great value ranking, NYU is in the top 15% of all schools on our Best Communication & Journalism Doctor’s Degree Schools in the Middle Atlantic Region list.
+On top of its placing in our value ranking, NYU also did well on our Best Communication & Journalism Doctor’s Degree Schools in the Middle Atlantic Region list.
+It’s in the top 15% of all schools reviewed in this analysis.

 #8